Good Diabetic Wound Care Also Means Wound Prevention

 Preventing Future Diabetic Wounds

 We will always be here to respond to any diabetic wound needs our patients have.
-That said, we would rather see you not having to deal with any dangerous wounds or complications in the first place!
+That said, we would rather see you not have to deal with any dangerous wounds or complications in the first place!

 A proactive approach to diabetic foot care – one that aims to reduce risks rather than wait for problems to come along – is a much safer and more comfortable approach to long-term health.
 It also tends to be relatively simple to keep up with.